-According to some scientists, the effect of altitude training with every altitude internship strengthens.
+According to some scientists, the effect of altitude training is enhanced at every altitude stage.
 So it pays to go into the mountains several times a year.
-Height training has been used for a long time by endurance athletes in order to perform better at sea level.
-The idea is simple: by training in thin air make you more epo hormone and more red blood cells, which improves oxygen transport to the muscles and organs.
+Altitude training has long been used by endurance athletes to perform better at sea level.
+The idea is simple: by training in thin air you make more epo hormone and more red blood cells, which improves the oxygen transport to the muscles and organs.
 In practice, a traditional altitude training is difficult to plan: athletes can train less intensively at height, become exhausted faster or sometimes get sick.
 In addition, the individual response at height differs greatly between athletes.
 Some athletes have to get used to altitude for a long time or quickly lose their temporarily improved condition when they return to sea level.

 Three researchers, from Canada, Spain and Australia, combine the latest scientific knowledge with their years of experience in guiding top athletes.
 Their main advice for altitude training: plan for the longer term and go for multiple altitude internships per year.

 - Altitude training can provide a conditional performance peak at sea level.

 - If an athlete goes on altitude training several times a year, the effect of the altitude training is amplified every time.

 The power of repetition applies to altitude training.
 Height adjustment is faster if athletes have stayed at height before, allowing them to train at level faster during their altitude training.
 Height training is also more effective if an athlete stays at height for several periods in a row.
 In order to take maximum advantage of altitude training, it is therefore necessary to plan several altitude internships.
 The researchers advise to draw up a multi-year plan: a four-year Olympic cycle is ideal for this.
 As an example, they give a schedule of an Olympic swimmer who spent no less than 66 weeks at height in 4 years.